CrazyTim/spin-wheel/README.md

   - Items can have their own weight and be resized proportionally.
 - Callbacks for events like `onSpin` and `onRest`.
 - Clockwise and anticlockwise spinning.
-- The wheel resizes dynamically to fit inside its container element.
+- Responsive layout (resizes automatically to fit inside it's container).

 ## How to make your own spinner